Work Smarter, Not Harder

 - Establishing healthy boundaries and expectations with others over how you spend your time in order to reduce distractions, keep you focused, and remove other barriers to living your best life

 But if you don’t yet know your purpose, you won’t be able to figure this out.
-Luckily for all of you, I’m in the process of developing a new course, Purpose for Obsessive Planners, that will guide you through the process.
+Luckily for all of you, I’m in the process of developing a new course, Find Your Way, that will guide you through the process.
 It’s designed to be re-visited often and you’ll have access for life so that as you discover more about yourself, and what matters most to you, you can update and improve the clarity and definition of your own life’s purpose.

 STEP 1: Determine your needs